| Choosing Your Sofa

 room by rearranging your pillows or by changing their pillow case

-- Assess your lifestyle.
+colors. - Assess your lifestyle.

 Consider your lifestyle and start from there when choosing the